This post is also available in:

 (Here’s a useful list of the most famous 100-yen shops in Japan: https://guidable.co/shopping-service/comparing-the-five-100yen-shops-in-japan/)

 Usually your teacher gives you a copy of the calligraphy which you need to learn, and you learn by following the copy.
 If you have the tools, you can practice by yourself at home.

 Judo is one of Japanese martial arts and is one of the official Olympic sports.
 Japan has won many gold medals in Judo at Olympics.

 Judo is a sport not only, for men but also women.
-You might have heard about an anime that is called “Yawara”.
-This is a story about a girl who learned Judo and it is very popular in Japan.
+You might have heard about an anime called “Yawara”.
+This is a story about a girl who started learning Judo and it is very popular in Japan.

-Judo has strict rules and you might get injured if you don’t follow them, and need to train, but it is fun to learn many techniques, which is called waza in Japanese.
+Judo has strict rules and you might get injured if you don’t follow them, plus you need to train and sweat if you get at a high level, but it is still fun to learn many techniques (called “waza” in Japanese).

 Kimono, which is sometimes called wafuku, is a traditional Japanese garment and we Japanese used to wear kimono every day.
 But we started to wear western-style clothes after Meiji era, and we wear kimono only for special occasions nowadays.
 Therefore most of us cannot put on kimono by ourselves and need to ask someone who knows how to wear, and learning howo to wear kimono is a popular lesson to learn, even among Japanese as well.

 When you learn how to wear a kimono, you do not have to buy your own kimono.
 Normally you can borrow them from your school or teacher.

 Kimono is always wrapped around your body with left side over the right side if you are a woman, and with right side over the left side if you are a man.
 You need to use a sash, which is called obi in Japanese to secure the kimono, and wear white socks, which is called tabi in Japanese.